devalk96/Thema09-JavaWrapper/readme.markdown

 # WekaWrapper
-This weka wrapper makes is possible to use the generated model in a CLI.
+This weka wrapper makes is possible to use the generated model in a CLI enviroment.
+WekaWrapper can also be sed as an API.
 This makes it possible to classify your own provided instances.